 2018 was a stellar year for video games, but now, it’s time to look to the future; the near future that is!
 2019 boasts a release schedule that has many a gamer excited, and promises a whole lot of action packed titles, sequels and new IPs that fans will no doubt dive into head first.
 There’s a lot of great new titles that have been announced that are intruging, big projects that will finally come to fruition, and sequels to massive franchises that will hopefully satisfy long term fans of some of the industry’s most beloved series.
 So today, we’re counting down our picks for the top 10 2019 video games we can’t wait to play.
 Let’s jump in!

 10 Devil May Cry 5 Devil May Cry 5 was one of the biggest surprises to come out of E3 2018.
 And what a surprise it was!
-While rumours were astir leading up to it’s announcement, the trailer that was screened at the convention was more than promising, and also ensured to DMC fans that online casino welcome bonus nz was back.
+While rumours were astir leading up to it’s announcement, the trailer that was screened at the convention was more than promising, and also ensured to DMC fans that top rated online casino with welcome bonus nz was back.

 Both Dante and Nero will be playable characters, along with a new character named V. The story takes place after the events of Devil May Cry 2, much to many fans relief.
 Dante is hired by the mysterious V to solve a series of demon attacks occurring across the globe, and Nero, who has set up an agency of his own, ends up crossing paths with Dante while he’s hunting down a mystery of his own.
 Devil May Cry 5 will be released on March 8th 2019.
 9 Far Cry New Dawn At the game awards 2018, we were given a preview of a little treat that was leaked out to the press before it’s official announcement; Far Cry New Dawn.
 It’s a sequel of sorts to the 2018 Far Cry 5; a game that pinned players against a religious doomsday cult that, despite killing off all those peggies, did succeed in the end.
 Joseph Seed, their leader, set off an atomic bomb, bringing forth an apocalypse, and a new age.